Acne Scarring

 Types of Scar: Ice Pick, Box, Rolling, Hypertrophic Scar

-The treatment for acne scarring is started by an initial thorough medical consultation and assessment with Dr Ed Omarjee.
-This allows your skin to be critically examined to determine the types of acne scars you may have and also determine the most appropriate treatment plan to be utilized to improve your acne scars.
+The treatment for acne scarring starts with an initial thorough medical consultation and assessment with Dr Ed Omarjee.
+This allows your skin to be carefully examined to determine the types of acne scars you may have and also determine the most appropriate treatment plan for your acne scars.

 Medicare coverage